nerabits/Surge-Manual/scripting/common.md

 * requires-body：Allows the script to modify request/response body.
 The default value is false.
 This behavior is expensive.
 Only enable when necessary.

 * max-size: The maximum allowed size for the request/response body.
 Default value is 131072 (128KB).

+* binary-mode: Only available in iOS 15 and macOS.
+The raw binary body data will be passed to the script in Uint8Array instead of string value.

 Scripting requires Surge to load the entire response body data to memory.
 A huge response body may cause Surge iOS crash since the iOS system limits the maximum amount of memory which the Network Extension can occupy.